 - To consider and comment on any federal, state, or local governmental plans to approve, license, fund or construct facilities that would alter the resource values and characteristics for which the river or segment is designated, and to develop or assist in the development and adoption of local river corridor management plans; and

 - To report annually to the advisory committee and the commissioner on the status of compliance with federal and state laws and regulations, local ordinances, and plans relevant to the designated river or segment and corridor.

-The UMRLAC is governed by its bylaws, written 1994 and amended in 2005.
+The UMRLAC is governed by its bylaws, written 1994 and amended most recently in 2019.